 I will also make a prediction.
 You will like this way of life.
 By now, you've been in situations yourself or you've seen your friends in situations where the easy or expedient thing to do is not the right thing to do.
 By now, you already know that short cuts on the road of life are usually dead ends.
 One of Jordan Peterson's 12 Rules for Life is "Tell the Truth, or at Least Don't Lie."
 And, Peterson goes on to note that lying or not telling the truth leaves us incomplete and undeveloped.
-We are not only lying to others, but we are reducing ourselves, minimizing ourselves, limiting ourselves.
+When we lie, cheat, or steal, we are not only lying, cheating, or stealing from others, but we are reducing ourselves, minimizing ourselves, limiting ourselves.
 This, of course, is the opposite of what we want from these next four years.
 Early on during my time here, a student told me that one of the best things about his experience at Hampden-Sydney is that it had made him want to stop taking shortcuts.
-He went on to say that not taking short cuts meant much more work, much more training, much more time in the gym, much more discipline, but that he liked the man he had become.
+He went on to say that not taking shortcuts meant much more work, much more training, much more time in the gym, much more discipline, but that he liked the man he had become.
 He added that he found his life "morally satisfying."